Haufe-Lexware/api-style-guide/uri-components.md

 ### Resource References

-The URI references for resources should consistenly use the same path components to refer to resources.
+The URI references for resources should consistently use the same path components to refer to resources.
 Sub-namespace or sub-folders should be avoided, to maintain path consistency.
 This allows consumer developers to have a predictable experience in case they are building URIs in code.

 #####URI Template